1. Identify notebooks in old clusters

 To check what notebooks are affected, go to “Your Workspaces” and filter by the Billing Project (from step one above).
 Within the workspace, check in the notebooks tab of the filtered workspaces to see what analysis you ran.

 3. Save any data you want to keep

 If there’s output data from a notebook you want to keep, you need to explicitly save it to the workspace bucket.
 This article explains exactly how.
-If you don’t save your output data to permanent storage, it will be lost when you delete your runtime.
+If you don’t save your output data to permanent storage, it will be lost when you delete your cloud environment.

-If you do not need to customize your runtime, you can simply press the play button to create a new runtime.
-Alternatively, if you want to select your compute power, or enter a start-up script, click on the gear icon to view all Custom options.
-Note that we’ve made improvements that will make creating a new runtime much faster (~3 minutes).
+Once you've clicked through the deletion steps, ff you do not need to customize your cloud environment, you can simply create a new cloud environment runtime.
+Alternatively, if you want to select your compute power, or enter a start-up script, click on the "Customize" option to see different application configurations and other custom settings.